 - Periods of study for RDPs, including the minimum, normal and maximum periods of study (regulation 4), and how to request, in light of extenuating circumstances, an extended period of study and thesis submission date using the RDP Exception Request - Registration and Thesis Submission form.

-- Interruptions to study (regulation 5), including how to request, in light of extenuating circumstances, an extended period of temporary withdrawal using the RDP Exception Request - Temporary Withdrawal form.
+- Temporary withdrawal (regulation 5), including how to request, in light of extenuating circumstances, an extended period of temporary withdrawal using the RDP Exception Request - Temporary Withdrawal form.

 - Progress, including supervision, regular progress monitoring, and Annual Progress Review (regulation 6).